teo330/readometer/README.md

 # readometer
-A [smart](#why-another-read-time-calculator) tool to helps you estimate the read-time of a document.
+A [smarter](#why-another-read-time-calculator) tool to helps you estimate the read-time of a document.

 To see it in action (and use it) go to https://teo330.github.io/readometer